yanglyuxun/game_play_snake/README.md

 # Reinforcement Learning for the Snake Game

 Some experiments of using reinforcement learning to solve the classic snake game.
-What is special about reinforcement learning is that you don't need to teach the program any tricks about the game, but the program can learn how to play while playing the game automatically.
+What is special about reinforcement learning is that you don't need to teach the program any rules or tricks about the game, but the program can learn how to play automatically.
+So it is kind of a simulation of human learning process.

 A deep neural network is used to fit the Q function in Q learning.
 The inputs are the snake and the fruit's locations, and the outputs are the Q values for 4 actions (UP / DOWN / LEFT / RIGHT).